 What we’ve always done will not create the necessary paradigm shifts.
 What we’ve always done will not reduce violence at an adequate rate.
 As we work toward thriving communities and a violence-free tomorrow, we must ask new questions, explore active solutions, and apply knowledge from seemingly unrelated disciplines to our own challenges.
 What we do now is question what we think we know.
 What we do now is pivot to see things from a new perspective, find new truths, and develop new paradigms to guide our work.

 We stop situations before they develop.
-Historically, most prevention education has been reactive, focused on how to respond after something has already happened, or how to intervene when something is already in progress.
+Historically, most prevention education and bystander intervention trainings have been reactive, focused on how to respond after something has already happened, or how to intervene when something is already in progress.
 Pivoting toward primary prevention, we position every individual as a proactive member of society.
 The most important role individuals can play in prevention is to find small ways to set safe social norms among their peers, norms that are intolerant of violence and support assisting others.
 When these norms are set and maintained through small daily choices, violent and destructive acts are less and less likely to occur.

 We focus on what’s possible.
 Because prevention efforts tend to focus on the problem, many have unintentionally spread a sense of resignation and hopelessness.
 When faced with the large scope of deep-seated problems and stuck statistics, many people buckle under the enormity of the task.
 Hope, the overwhelming sensation that change is possible, is essential to our success.
 We have shifted the focus to emphasize solutions and the manageable, meaningful contributions each person can make to lasting change.
 No one has to do everything.
 But everyone can do something.